Benefits Overview for New UA Employees

 Alaska529

-The Alaska 529 allows you to contribute pre-tax dollars toward education.
+The Alaska 529 allows employees to contribute pre-tax dollars toward education.
 More information can be found on our Alaska 529 webpage.

 Sabbatical Leave